Student Services and Facilities

 • More specific strategies are tried.

-• A further external assessment may be requested by the SEN assistant.
+• A further external assessment may be requested by the SEND assistant.

 • An IEP is created based on recommendations from assessment report(s) and input from parents and teachers.